Cherry Laurel

 Cherry Laurel, Vancouver Island, BC, Photo By Bud Logan

-It reproduces via seeds which are largely distributed by birds who eat the fruit.
+It reproduces via seeds, which are largely distributed by birds that eat the fruit.
 I have seen these plants growing a long way from the nearest road.
 But it can also grow new plants from trimmings and cut stems, so please avoid dumping this or any other invasive plant and instead, take it to a proper disposal site.

-Closer to most communities where this plant is used as an ornamental you will see many areas where it is getting a foothold.
-As a Cherry Laurel plant gets established and begins to produce fruit, birds will distribute it further out and this makes this plant a problem invasive plant.
-Being such an easily spread plant, that is highly tolerant and very fast-growing has led to this plant growing on most coastal areas of southern BC, it grows everywhere on Vancouver Island.
-Please think twice about growing this plant or for that matter, any invasive plant.
+Closer to most communities where this plant is used as an ornamental, you will see many areas where it is getting a foothold.
+As a Cherry Laurel plant gets established and begins to produce fruit, birds will distribute it further out, and this makes this plant a problem invasive plant.
+Being such an easily spread plant, that is highly tolerant and very fast-growing, has led to this plant growing in most coastal areas of southern BC; it grows everywhere on Vancouver Island.
+Please think twice about growing this plant, or, for that matter, any invasive plant.

 A message from Bud